quicwg/load-balancers/draft-ietf-quic-load-balancers.md

-A load balancer that sees a connection ID with config rotation bits set to 0b11 MUST route using an algorithm based solely on the address/port 4-tuple, which is consistent over the length of the QUIC handshake.
-However, a load balancer MAY observe the connection IDs used in during the handshake and populate a connection ID table that allows the connection to survive a NAT rebinding, and reduces the probability of connection failure due to a change in the number of servers.
+A load balancer that sees a connection ID with config rotation bits set to 0b11 MUST route using an algorithm based solely on the address/port 4-tuple, which is consistent well beyond the QUIC handshake.
+However, a load balancer MAY observe the connection IDs used during the handshake and populate a connection ID table that allows the connection to survive a NAT rebinding, and reduces the probability of connection failure due to a change in the number of servers.

 When using codepoint 0b11, all octets but the first MUST appear to be random.
 The connection ID SHOULD be of at least length 8 to provide 7 bytes of entropy